TamtamHero/fw-fanctrl/README.md

 To communicate with the embedded controller the `fw-ectool` is needed.
 You can either use the pre-compiled executable of `fw-ectool` in this repo, or recompile one from [this repo](https://github.com/DHowett/fw-ectool) and copy it in `./bin`.

-The charging status of the battery is fetched from the following file:
+The charging status of the battery is fetched from the following file by default:
-`/sys/class/hwmon/hwmon2/device/status`
+`/sys/class/power_supply/BAT1/status`
-Make sure the charging status is stored under the same path on your machine.
-Otherwise edit the `fw-fanctrl.py` script.
+The default path can be overwritten by entering a value for `batteryChargingStatusPath` inside the `config.json` file.

-Then, simply run:
+Then run:
 ```
 sudo ./install.sh
 ```